 Post Critical Incident Seminar

-Warrior’s Rest Foundation provides intervention, education, counseling, and peer support in a structured, intensive, three-day seminar environment called Post Critical Incident Seminar for first responders who have experienced significant critical incidents and these events disrupt their lives.
+Warrior’s Rest Foundation provides intervention, education, counseling, and peer support in a structured, intensive, three-day seminar environment called Post Critical Incident Seminar (PCIS) for First Responders who have experienced significant critical incidents and these events disrupt their lives.

 Post Critical Incident Seminar